 Reference frames allow placing objects with respect to each other.
-Drag & drop any reference frame or object in the tree to create nested reference frames.
+Drag & drop any reference frame or object in the Station Tree to create nested reference frames.

 |+||Make frames bigger|

 |*||Show/hide robot workspace|

 |Ctrl + 1||Load last file or RoboDK Station|

 Double click a robot to open the robot panel and jog the robot axis by axis or in the Cartesian space.
 The robot tool (TCP) and Reference frames can be modified in this window.